Exclusive: PSA seeks Opel refund from GM over CO2 emissions

 The gap partly reflects GM’s unrealistically high diesel sales assumptions and reliance on the Ampera-e, they said.

-“People who had worked on the closing realised quite quickly that there were these big discrepancies,” said one.
+“People who had worked on the closing realized quite quickly that there were these big discrepancies,” said one.
 “They had been swept under the rug.”

 PSA is now rushing out electric or plug-in hybrid versions of Opel’s Corsa, Grandland X and Crossland X models that were not part of the original plan it presented in March.